TomPace101/nanopore_diffusion/notes.md

 maybe plotfuncs could be a sequence as well call all of them before generating output

+Yes, this should work more like the way data extraction does.
+Plotting consists of a series of tasks.
+In fact, maybe we should have a way to call the methods of the axes object, and pass them a keyword argument dictionary.

 _TODO_ plotdata.ModelPlotFigure.plot_radial_potential has some hardcoded numbers specific to the current body-centered mesh A more general way to add hlines and vlines would help,